CBB752Spring2017/final-project-2-2-team1-team-2-2-1/index.md

 **Contributors**

  -Writing: Acer Xu
  -Coding: Jiawei Wang
  -Pipeline: Jay Stanley

 ### Introduction:
- &nbsp;How might SNPs in Carl’s genome impact the use of CRISPR as a treatment?
+How might SNPs in Carl’s genome impact the use of CRISPR as a treatment?
- &nbsp;How to find PAM sites in the human reference genome as well as Carl’s genome and what are their similarities?
+How to find PAM sites in the human reference genome as well as Carl’s genome and what are their similarities?
- &nbsp;How to calculate the sgRNA libraries for the reference genome and Carl’s genome and different are these two sets?
+How to calculate the sgRNA libraries for the reference genome and Carl’s genome and different are these two sets?
 This project answers the three basic questions above and more.